liquid-physics/liquid2d/example/README.md

-# liquid_example
+# liquid2d_example

-Demonstrates how to use the liquid plugin.
+Demonstrates how to use the liquid2d plugin.

 ## Getting Started